The Last Kingdom of Al Andalus (The Play)

 At the Reception Hall.

-The visitor is the widow and sultana of the late Mulay Hassan, the father of the sultan.
+The Catholic Monarchs receive an unannounced visitor—a woman of reputation whom both have heard mentioned.
+She is the widow and former Sultana of the late Mulay Hassan, father of the current Sultan.

-Am I to believe thou art the widow of Mulay Hassan, the once sultan of the emirate of Granada?
+Am I to believe thou art the widow of Mulay Hassan, once Sultan of the Emirate of Granada?

 I am Zoraida, the widow of the deceased Mulay Hassan.